xnfo-dart/dart-polisher-vscode/README.md

 <br>

 ## Installation
-Search for `board formatter` in the [VS Code Extension Gallery](https://code.visualstudio.com/docs/editor/extension-marketplace) and install it!
+Search for `dart polisher` in the [VS Code Extension Gallery](https://code.visualstudio.com/docs/editor/extension-marketplace) and install it!

 ## Requirements